David-Arthur/IRD/README.md

 © University of Southern Indiana - 2015

+## This to fix

+- When you create a user, it should automatically login

 ## How to get the project to run on your PC/Mac

 - Make sure you have a database installed and running (if you're using MAMPP/XAMPP/WAMPP it should be installed)